Pinus ponderosa male cones

 EVALUATION:

-10% - Lab and in-class assignments, activities, and participation (unknown number; 2 lowest class scores dropped)
+10% - Class/lab work and participation (number to be determined; 2 lowest class scores dropped)

 15% - Lab ID midterm exam